Municipal and County Administration

 - You will need to accept and confirm your acceptance by the deadline in the acceptance email.

-- Bookmark this page to easily access essential dates, times, deadlines.
+- Bookmark this page to easily access essential dates, times, and deadlines.

-- Have funding planned before the notification date, and be ready to finalize payment by August 30th if accepted.
+- Secure tuition funding before the notification date.
+Not everyone who applies will receive tuition assistance.
+If accepted, be ready to finalize payment by August 30.

 All materials and assignments will be posted on Canvas.
 The program includes a digital version of the reference book County and Municipal Government in North Carolina.